surya-narayanan/surya-narayanan.github.io/movies.md

 47. Knives out (its on netflix)- a bit too quick, could have taken its time
 48. Playtime- A real masterpiece, the large scale shots are really something.
 49. Feels good man - a real reminder that the internet is made of real people.
+50. Subramanipuram - probably one of my favorite gangster movies of all time.

 To watch: